janhq/cortex.so/docs/basic-usage/command-line.md

 The Cortex CLI provides a Docker and Ollama-inspired CLI for running AI.

 ## How It Works
-Running the CLI automatically starts the Cortex API server, similar to how the Docker CLI operates.
-Any CLI command will invoke the API server to perform operations.
+Running the CLI automatically starts the Cortex API server, inspired by the Docker CLI.
+The CLI commands will invoke the API server to perform operations.

 ## Usage